Three-Year Bachelor of Music (B.M.) in Jazz & Commercial Music

 Performance Opportunities Abroad

-The Jazz Ensemble has complete eight international tours and performed in these countries:
+The Jazz Ensemble has completed eight international tours and performed in these countries:

 The band also has performed domestically, has appeared at the Notre Dame Jazz Festival, and has performed at Blues Alley in Washington DC.